jrdeslippe/perfportsite/docs/perfport/summary/index.md

 2. Another level of parallelism on the KNL (the vector parallelism) is then left on the table to exploit some other way (e.g. through the compiler, possibly with the aid of hints).

-This strategy is generally taken in most applications using Kokkos for performance portability.
-Kokkos ``views`` handle coalescing, but vector parallelism on the CPU or KNL is often left up to the compiler (with mixed results).
-As we see in the QCD case-study, the developers may need to intervene (and potentially add new layers of parallelism to the code, e.g. multiple right hand sides) to make sure their code can effetively use the wide AVX512 units on the KNL.
+This strategy is likely most appropriate if additional vector parallelism can be easily exploited by the compiler on the KNL, if vectorization doesn't affect performance or if one intends to manually intervene to ensure vector parallelism is exploited on the KNL.
+Frameworks like Kokkos (with the concept of
+"views") can help portabily handle the coalescing issue.

 #### Strategy 2